molecanth/molecanth.github.io/Submodule/Perform_DE_analysis.md

 - **Bonferroni:** The adjusted p-value is calculated by: p-value * m (m = total number of tests). **This is a very conservative approach with a high probability of false negatives**, so is generally not recommended.
 - **FDR/Benjamini-Hochberg:** Benjamini and Hochberg (1995) defined the concept of FDR and created an algorithm to control the expected FDR below a specified level given a list of independent p-values. **An interpretation of the BH method for controlling the FDR is implemented in DESeq2 in which we rank the genes by p-value, then multiply each ranked p-value by m/rank**.
 - **Q-value / Storey method:** The minimum FDR that can be attained when calling that feature significant.
-For example, if gene X has a q-value of 0.013 it means that 1.3% of genes that show p-values at least as small as gene X are false positives
+For example, if gene X has a q-value of 0.013 it means that 1.3% of genes that show p-values at least as small as gene X are false positives.

 In DESeq2, the p-values attained by the Wald test are corrected for multiple testing using the Benjamini and Hochberg method by default.
-There are options to use other methods in teh `results()` function.
-The p-adjusted values should be used to determine significant genes.
+There are options to use other methods in the `results()` function.
+The p-adjusted values should be used to determine significant genes (and can be referred to as FDR as well).
 The significant genes can be output for visualization and/or functional analysis.

 ## MA Plot
 Next let's visualize our results with an MA plot.
 The MA plot shows the mean of the normalized counts versus the log2 foldchanges for all genes tested.
-The genes that are significantly DE are colored to be easily identified.
+The genes that are significantly DE are colored red to be easily identified.
 The DESeq2 package also offers a simple function to generate this plot:
 ```
 plotMA(res, alpha = 0.05, ylim=c(-10,10))
 ```